DIFFERENCE BETWEEN ANGEL INVESTMENT AND VENTURE CAPITAL

 Angel never gets involved in their investment’s business; they only care about their investment return.

 Whereas venture capitalists care about their investment’s business, as venture capitalists are experienced people, they provide advice to their invested business and try to sit on the board of the invested company.
-Ventures make advice/suggestions to their invested business for growth or to recover from the loss.
+Ventures make advice/suggestions to their invested business for growth or to recover from a loss.

 7. Type of Investment